cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 $N_\mathrm{empty}$ and the estimated memory consumption from the BSE output.
 The BSE implementation is well parallelized, i.e. you can use several nodes that can provide the memory.

 We have benchmarked the numerical precision of our BSE implementation and compared its results to the BSE implementation in FHI aims \[[](#Liu2020)\].
+For our recommended settings, i.e.
-For our recommended settings, i.e. TDA@ev*GW*<sub>0</sub>@PBE with the aug-cc-pVDZ basis set family, we have found excellent agreement within only 3.5 meV mean absolute deviation over the first 10 excitation levels and the 28 molecules in *Thiel's set*.
+BSE@ev*GW*<sub>0</sub>@PBE with the aug-cc-pVDZ basis set, we have found excellent agreement with less than 5 meV mean absolute deviation over the first 10 excitation levels and the 28 molecules in *Thiel's set*.

 The current BSE implementation in CP2K works for molecules.
 The inclusion of periodic boundary conditions in a Γ-only approach and with full *k*-point sampling is work in progress.